cosbi-research/beesl/README.md

 python bioscripts/preprocess.py --corpus $CORPUS_FOLDER --masking no
 ```

-The masking is used during training and prediction to avoid overfitting to word types during training (argument `type` e.g. `$PROTEIN` in the example below).
+The masking is used during training and prediction to avoid overfitting to mention `type`s during training (argument `type` e.g. `$PROTEIN` in the example below).
-Unmasking is used to write the entities back and be able to verify the entity arguments for the performance evaluation (the argument `no`).
+Unmasking is used to write the entities back and be able to use and verify the mention types in your work or for performance evaluation (the argument `no`).

-For event extraction (no training nor evaluation) `{{TODO}}`

 **Details on the BeeSL file format**
 The BeeSL file format makes explicit the sequence of labels proved to boost perfomances.
 Each sentence starts with a header `doc_id = $DOC_ID` denoting the sentence identifier.
 All sentence tokens are then placed one per line.
 An empty line follows the last token.
 Note that senteces can be at most 512 tokens long as per BERT model input.